adarshSrivastava01/GUI-CALCULATOR-TK/README.md

 # GUI-CALCULATOR-TK
-It is a GUI CAlculator built from Scratch.
+It is a GUI Calculator built from Scratch.